Chicago Maritime Festival

-The Chicago Maritime Festival is a maritime music and culture festival held in Chicago, United States, every winter, usually the last weekend in February, usually at the Chicago History Museum.
+The Chicago Maritime Festival is a maritime music and culture festival held in Chicago, Illinois, every winter, usually the last weekend in February, usually at the Chicago History Museum.
 It is not uncommon for over 500 people to participate.
 It has existed in its present incarnation since 2003 and is the only wintertime festival featuring maritime music in the United States.
-The main organizers are performers Tom & Chris Kastle.
+The main organizers are performers Tom and Chris Kastle.